MV451/Maya_BSE_Portfolio_/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone

-My project is a customized pulse oximeter.
-It will have a SpO2, temperature, and heart rate sensor.
-The device will also be able to plot the person’s pulse on a graph.
-Switches will also be used to change between these modes.

 In this first milestone I was able to connect my arduino to the MAX30101 and test out each sensor that is integrated in the board which came with libraries so I would not need to make the code from scratch.
 After connecting the MAX30101 to the arduino I needed to figure out how to use a switch to change between the modes.
 For this first milestone I focused on just switching between two modes: SpO2 and the pulse plotter.
 After doing research on how to structure the code for a switch like this I was able to combine the code from both modes into one file and how the device is able to change between these modes.